-- (1) CSU Pueblo will investigate the allegations in a Formal Complaint. - (2) CSU Pueblo, and not the Complainant or the Respondent, has the burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility. - (3) CSU Pueblo cannot access, consider, disclose, or otherwise use a Party's records that are made or maintained by a health care professional acting in his or her professional capacity, and which are made or maintained in connection with the provision of treatment to the Party, unless CSU Pueblo obtains that Party's voluntary written consent to do so for the resolution process. - (4) During the investigation, each Party has an opportunity to present witnesses and evidence to the investigator. - (5) The investigator will provide written notice of the date, time, location, participants, and purpose of any investigative interview or other meeting to any Party or witness whose participation is invited or expected.
-(6)Title IX Coordinator will issue written notice of allegation to the Respondent and Complainant, if known.
-The written notice will be provided to each Party with sufficient time to prepare a response before any initial interview.
-The notice of allegations will include the following:

-- (6) Prior to the conclusion of the investigation, the investigator will send to each Party and to each Party's advisor, if any, all evidence obtained as part of the investigation (evidence report) regardless of whether CSU Pueblo intends to rely on such evidence in reaching a determination regarding responsibility, that is directly related to the allegations raised in the Formal Complaint. - a.
-Upon receipt of the evidence report, each Party may submit a written response, which the investigator will consider prior to conclusion of the investigation and completion of the investigative report. - b.
-The written response, if any, must be submitted to the investigator by the deadline designated by the investigator, which will be at least ten days after the investigator sends the evidence report to the Party, unless the deadline is extended for good cause. - (7) The investigator will then create an investigative report that fairly summarizes relevant evidence.
-The investigator must conduct an objective evaluation of all relevant evidence, including both inculpatory and exculpatory evidence. - (8) At least ten days prior to the scheduled hearing, the Title IX Coordinator will send to each Party and to each Party's advisor, if any, the investigative report. - a.
-Each Party may submit a written response, which the Title IX Coordinator will submit to the Decision-Maker for consideration at the hearing. - b.
+- 1. 1.
+CSU Pueblo will investigate the allegations in a Formal Complaint. - 2.
+CSU Pueblo, and not the Complainant or the Respondent, has the burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility. - 3.
+CSU Pueblo cannot access, consider, disclose, or otherwise use a Party's records that are made or maintained by a health care professional acting in his or her professional capacity, and which are made or maintained in connection with the provision of treatment to the Party, unless CSU Pueblo obtains that Party's voluntary written consent to do so for the resolution process. - 4.
+During the investigation, each Party has an opportunity to present witnesses and evidence to the Investigator. - 5.
+The Investigator will provide written notice of the date, time, location, participants, and purpose of any investigative interview or other meeting to any Party or witness whose participation is invited or expected. - 6.
+Prior to the conclusion of the investigation, the Investigator will send to each Party and to each Party's advisor, if any, all evidence obtained as part of the investigation (evidence report) regardless of whether CSU Pueblo intends to rely on such evidence in reaching a determination regarding responsibility, that is directly related to the allegations raised in the Formal Complaint. - a. a.
+Upon receipt of the evidence report, each Party may submit a written response, which the Investigator will consider prior to conclusion of the investigation and completion of the investigative report. - b.
+The written response, if any, must be submitted to the Investigator by the deadline designated by the Investigator, which will be at least ten days after the Investigator sends the evidence report to the Party, unless the deadline is extended for good cause. - 7.
+The Investigator will then create an investigative report that fairly summarizes relevant evidence.
+The Investigator must conduct an objective evaluation of all relevant evidence, including both inculpatory and exculpatory evidence. - 8.
+At least ten days prior to the scheduled hearing, the Title IX Coordinator will send to each Party and to each Party's advisor, if any, the investigative report. - a. a.
+Each Party may submit a written response, which the Title IX Coordinator will submit to the Decision-maker for consideration at the hearing. - b. b.
 The written response, if any, must be submitted to the Title IX Coordinator by the deadline designated by the Title IX Coordinator, unless the deadline is extended for good cause.